 The Messels and Stephenson Clarkes developed their gardens simultaneously using the same plant hunters (including Harold Comber, son of James Comber the head gardener at Nymans) and therefore Nymans and Borde Hill can almost be viewed as sister gardens.

-Visit the Great Gardens of Sussex website
+Visit the Sussex Gardens Trust website